briansworth/briansworth.github.io/_posts/2017-4-1-Build-VM-From-Template.md

 \*After copy and install (time from boot after 'Restart Now' prompt to console being loaded)

-This table sums it up nicely.
-Pay attention to the 'Boot' time, which illustrates the differences in sysprep modes.
+This table sums up the time until the VM is useable nicely.
+The 'Boot' time illustrates the differences in sysprep modes (VM Mode/not VM Mode).

 |**VM Creation Mode** | *Total (mm:ss)* | **Boot (mm:ss)** | *Copy/Install (mm:ss)*|
 |:-------------------:+:---------------:+:----------------:+:---------------------:|